ryandperry/Alternate-Career-Planner/data_collection/data_entry_instructions.md

 # Data Entry Guide and Instructions

 ### Set up space in the database
-Create a new sheet in the database to make a table for your major.
+Create a new sheet in the database called 'Major - ID #' to make a table for your major.
+* the ID number for each major can be found in the Majors Table

 The main table will be a concatenation of all major-specific tables.